-glist: The list of Oracle Clusterware entities you want to guery.
+qlist: The list of Oracle Clusterware entities you want to query.

-out\entitylist: The entity list that holds the returned entity information.
+out entitylist: The entity list that holds the returned entity information.

+'''
-${\tt CLSCRS\STAT\SUCCESS:} \ \ \textbf{Indicates that the API successfully queried Oracle Clusterware.}$

-CLSCRS\STAT\FAILURE: Displays if there is an error querying Oracle Clusterware.
-CLSCRS STAT CONNECTION: Displays if there is a communication error.
+CLSCRS_STAT_SUCCESS: Indicates that the API successfully queried Oracle Clusterware.
+CLSCRS_STAT_FAILURE: Displays if there is an error querying Oracle Clusterware.
+CLSCRS_STAT_CONNECTION: Displays if there is a communication error.

+'''

 - Information is returned in out\entitylist.
-Queries are executed such that the subsequent output set is consistent. - You create clscrs\query objects and append them to the clscrs\querylist object before passing the object to this function.
+Queries are run such that the subsequent output set is consistent. - You create clscrs\query objects and append them to the clscrs\querylist object before passing the object to this function.
 Any attributes required for each entity type must be present in the clscrs\query object.
 If the attribute list is empty, then Oracle Clusterware returns all attributes. - The out\entitylist must be created and passed as an empty list.
-Any errors for an entity are returned in the out\entitylist.

-• The output is returned as a nested entity list.
+Any errors for an entity are returned in the out\entitylist. - The output is returned as a nested entity list.
 Results for individual queries are returned as respective entities in the out\entitylist.
 The output for individual queries is returned as an entity list for that specific entity.
 The type of results in the entity can be verified by calling clscrs\crsentity\get\type, to get the Oracle Clusterware entity type of the entity that is part of the out\entitylist.